yunus-acar/milk-timer/readme.md

-# JUJU Mood Influencer API
-The backend part of the site that will be opened for influencers to apply.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file